nmiller2379/fake-recipe-app/README.md

 # Fake Recipe App

 The Fake Recipe App is a simple web application that allows users to browse, search, and view details of various recipes.
-This project is built using React and demonstrates basic functionalities such as displaying a list of items, searching, and navigating between different pages.
+This project is built using React, Bootstrap and the dummyJSON API.
+It demonstrates basic functionalities such as displaying a list of items, searching, and navigating between different pages.

 ![Screenshot of Fake Recipe App](./assets/fake-recipe-app.png)